Eating disorder: Western perspective

 There is a cultural emphasis on thinness which is especially pervasive in western society.
 A child's perception of external pressure to achieve the ideal body that is represented by the media predicts the child's body image dissatisfaction, body dysmorphic disorder and an eating disorder.
 "The cultural pressure on men and women to be 'perfect' is an important predisposing factor for the development of eating disorders".
 Further, when women of all races base their evaluation of their self upon what is considered the culturally ideal body, the incidence of eating disorders increases.

 Socioeconomic status (SES) has been viewed as a risk factor for eating disorders, presuming that possessing more resources allows for an individual to actively choose to diet and reduce body weight.
 Some studies have also shown a relationship between increasing body dissatisfaction with increasing SES.
 However, once high socioeconomic status has been achieved, this relationship weakens and, in some cases, no longer exists.

 The media plays a major role in the way in which people view themselves.
 Countless magazine ads and commercials depict thin celebrities.
 Society has taught people that being accepted by others is necessary at all costs.
 This has led to the belief that in order to fit in one must look a certain way.
 Televised beauty competitions such as the Miss America Competition contribute to the idea of what it means to be beautiful because competitors are evaluated on the basis of their opinion.

 In addition to socioeconomic status being considered a cultural risk factor so is the world of sports.
 Athletes and eating disorders tend to go hand in hand, especially the sports where weight is a competitive factor.
-Gymnastics, horse back riding, wrestling, body building, and dancing are just a few that fall into this category of weight dependent sports.
+Gymnastics, horse back riding, wrestling, body building, nordic skiing and dancing are just a few that fall into this category of weight dependent sports.
 Eating disorders among individuals that participate in competitive activities, especially women, often lead to having physical and biological changes related to their weight that often mimic prepubescent stages.
 Oftentimes as women's bodies change they lose their competitive edge which leads them to taking extreme measures to maintain their younger body shape.
 Men often struggle with binge eating followed by excessive exercise while focusing on building muscle rather than losing fat, but this goal of gaining muscle is just as much an eating disorder as obsessing over thinness.
 The following statistics taken from Susan Nolen-Hoeksema's book, (ab)normal psychology, show the estimated percentage of athletes that struggle with eating disorders based on the category of sport.